alankrantas/circuitpython_experiments/README.md

 # Files

 * neopixel.py: a demo for NeoPixel LEDs.
 Requires ```neopixel.mpy``` in the drivers bundle.
+* audiomixer.py: a demo of using audiomixer to play multiple audio files
 * hd44780.mpy: driver for I2C LCD1602.
 Fixed I2C timing and converted from [bablokb/circuitpython-hd44780](https://github.com/bablokb/circuitpython-hd44780).

 # Resource Links